david-gwa/homewok/backend/big data analysis with rq.md

 traditionally, heavy data IO work is common run in `batch processing`, disregarding network issues, and it's better to run directly in memory/cache. so I go to [rq](https://github.com/rq/rq)

+## interprocess communication in distributed system

+`MPI` is the standard for IPC in HPC apps, of course there are `Linux IPC` libs, which brings more low-level ipc APIs. `MPI` apps mostly run on high performance computing cluster, which has the samilar API e.g. `Allreduce` as `Hadoop/MapReduce`, while the difference `MPI/allReduce` doesn't tolerate failure, which means any node failed, the `MPI` apps failed.
+Which is the foundmental difference from HPC to distributed system nowadays, really popular as the new infrastructure for cloud and AI.

+in the distributed system, there are a few ways to do interprocess communication:

+*  **RESTful protocol**, such as TCP, UDP, websocket.

+* **async communication**, there are different ways to implement async interprocess communication, one way is `message queue`, of course many language, e.g. js, go have some light-weight libs/framework to support ansyc communication interprocessly.

+* **rpc**, [thrift]() is an Apache project, [grpc]() is high efficient with protobuf, but it doesn't support well service discovery/load balance mechanism inside, which is a limitation in cloud-native applications.  [dubbo]() has a better design for service discovery and load balance, the message type by default is `json`. so all of these can be the corner-stone service in modern micro service envs. also the common `micro-service framework`, e.g. Spring Cloud has interprocess communication component as well.

+for data hungry services, `batch processing` frameworks, e.g. Spring Batch, Linux Parallel should also consider.

 ## rq

 the following is from [rq doc](http://python-rq.org/docs/)